 - 0 / 1 Partial - Learners earn points for correct answers AND no points for incorrect answers.

 - Link a Narrative or Case Study to your question.
+When linked, click Preview to open a preview modal for the narrative / case study.

 A narrative is a descriptive passage, special instruction, a table, image, or other information that you can link to one or more questions.
 When taking an online exam or printed test, narratives are presented to the learner along with the questions they are linked to.